-Criteria Does not meet Meets Exceeds

-expectations expectations expectations

-(1) (2) (3)

-Ability to present a succinct oral synopsis of the assigned paper.
+Criteria Does not meet expectations (1) Meets expectations (2) Exceeds expectations (3) Ability to present a succinct oral synopsis of the assigned paper.
 Ability to critically evaluate the assigned paper.
 Ability to express and defend technical ideas both in writing and orally.
 Ability to clearly and concisely articulate the proposed research direction in writing and orally.
 Ability to correctly answer fundamental knowledge questions drawing on material covered in the core courses of the student's concentration and in the chosen area of research.